 Barges tend to work somewhat differently than most ships.
 Many barges are not self-propelled and depend upon tugboats to move.
 Some may have questions as to whether a barge constitutes a “vessel in navigation.”

-Courts have used a broad interpretation of a vessel in navigation for the purposes of the Jones Act.
+Courts have used a broad interpretation of a vessel in navigation.
 In Stewart v.
-Dutra Construction Co., the U.S. Supreme Court ruled that a vessel could constitute any watercraft capable of being used as transportation on the water, citing 1 U.S.C. § 3.
+Dutra Construction Co., the U.S. Supreme Court, citing 1.
+U.S.C. § 3, ruled that a vessel could constitute any watercraft capable of being used as transportation on the water.

 Jones Act employers, vessel owners, and the vessel in rem, owe barge workers various duties under the Jones Act and general maritime law.

-Under the general maritime law, the vessel owner is responsible for ensuring that the barge is seaworthy, meaning it is reasonably fit for its intended purpose, whether that is carrying petroleum, timber, or riprap.
+Under general maritime law, the vessel owner is responsible for ensuring that the barge is seaworthy, meaning it is reasonably fit for its intended purpose, whether that is carrying petroleum, timber, or riprap.
 There should be no design flaws, and the barge must be properly maintained.
 The barge’s crew must also be sufficient and qualified to work on the barge.
 Too few crewmembers may render the barge unseaworthy.